zachariahwatson/jsonresume-theme-profesh/README.md

 ### index.js

-The `index.js` is where all the compiliing of your theme, and neccessary edits will go.
+The `index.js` is where all the compiling of your theme, and necessary edits will go.

 At the top, you can already see the Node.js `require` function being used with the dependencies.
 You can obviously add own dependencies, if you are planning on using a different templating system, you can remove it.